clhenrick/portfolio/_drafts/animating-svg-react-hooks.md

 Simple enough!

 Time for some hooks.
-First we'll create a `useState` hook for setting and getting the transform string.
-We'll provide it a default value of the "identity transform" which is equivalent to no transform at all.
+First we'll set up a `useState` hook for setting and getting the transform string.
+This will replace the line with `let transformStr;` in the previous JSX code above.
+We'll provide `useState` a default value of an "identity transform" which is equivalent to no transform at all.

 {% highlight js %}